“Alis is one of the greatest female Asperger’s Syndrome advocates there is. Anyone who reads her work will testify to this.”

 I have an emerging record of conference presentations and publications.
 I have been invited to speak at conferences all over the UK and have written and published books under my avatar ‘the girl with the curly hair’.
 I have been interviewed on BBC Radio 4 Woman’s Hour and LBC.
 I have been featured in Marie Claire and Healthy magazine.

-Amongst the many dreams of mine, I really want to drive social change and ultimately make life more pleasant for females with ASD – and I do this through the girl with the curly hair.
+Amongst the many dreams of mine, I really want to drive social change and ultimately make life more adaptive for people on the autistic spectrum – and I do this through the girl with the curly hair.
 I am well known in my field and have been granted numerous awards for being a successful young entrepreneur.

 My favourite hobby is Olympic weightlifting (snatch and clean & jerk), which I do 6 or 7 times per week.
 I have been coached for several years and, although I am very good at it, I have no interest in competing.
 My website about my experiences of lifting is called The Lifting Place.